List of Castlevania characters: Richter Belmont

 Hero of the Castlevania: Dracula X games and a major character in Castlevania: Symphony of the Night, Richter had to battle legions of Dracula's monsters to save his love interest Annette.
 In Symphony of the Night, Richter mysteriously disappears upon investigating Dracula's recently reconstructed castle.
 It is later revealed that he was brainwashed by Shaft, a dark priest and servant of Dracula.
 Players will end up facing Richter: physically defeating him will result in the game ending early, whereas freeing him from Shaft's control will continue the game.

 In his first two appearances, as well as the prologue for the third, Richter wears a headband and a blue uniform.
 In Symphony of the Night, only in the Saturn version following the prologue, his hair is noticeably longer and his attire appears more regal, matching Ayami Kojima's redesign of the character (the PlayStation version reuses the Rondo of Blood sprites).
 He also gains a few new abilities, notably a dash, a slide attack, and a super jump that doubles as an uppercut.

 In Portrait of Ruin, Jonathan Morris fights a recreation of Richter (called "Whip's Memory") in a test created by Stella and Loretta Lecarde to unlock the Vampire Killer's full power, as he is the last known Belmont to wield the whip before Julius Belmont killed Dracula in 1999.
 Richter also appears in the game as one of the Five Greatest.
 Richter appears in the 2018 crossover fighting game Super Smash Bros.
 Ultimate as a playable character alongside his ancestor Simon, to whom he has a similar set of moves, being labelled as an "echo fighter".
-Richter will appear as a main character of the Castlevania: Nocturne animated series, currently in production at Netflix, which will be set during the French Revolution.
-Dead Cells: Return to Castlevania features Richer Belmont as a playable character.
+Dead Cells: Return to Castlevania features Richter Belmont as a playable character.

-Richter is voiced in English by Ramsay Scott McCulloch in Castlevania: Symphony of the Night and David Vincent in its PSP version, the PSP remake of Rondo of Blood, Castlevania: The Dracula X Chronicles, and Super Smash Bros.
-Ultimate he is also voiced by Bérenger Dupré in Dead Cells: Return to Castlevania.
+In Japanese, Richter is voiced by Jin Horikawa in Castlevania: Rondo of Blood and by Kiyoyuki Yanada in all subsequent appearances with the exception of the 2008 audio drama Akumajō Dracula X: Tsuioku no Yasōkyoku, where he is voiced by Shin-ichiro Miki.
+In English, Richter is voiced by Scott McCulloch in Castlevania: Symphony of the Night, by David Vincent in Castlevania: The Dracula X Chronicles (including the Symphony of the Night redub), and Super Smash Bros.
+Ultimate, by Bérenger Dupré in Dead Cells: Return to Castlevania, and by SungWon Cho in Vampire Survivors: Ode to Castlevania.